-Chicago Chesed Fund is always there for its community and is especially busy during Yom Tov season, when it provides those in need with the essentials they need for Pesach.
+Chicago Chesed Fund is always there for our community and we are especially busy during Yom Tov season, when we provide those in need with the essentials they need for Pesach.

 But this year is different.
 As the world faces global crisis at the hands of COVID-19, Chicago Chesed Fund has stepped in to ensure that every member of the Chicago Jewish community has what they need for Yom Tov.
-They have experienced a 25% increase on top of their usual Pesach orders!
-So far, they’ve filled 750 orders and that number is still growing.
+We have experienced a 25% increase on top of our usual Pesach orders!
+So far, we’ve filled 750 orders and that number is still growing.

-With over 40 programs geared towards helping the people in their community, Chicago Chesed Fund’s Pesach food pantry is just one of the ways they are there for the people who need them.
+With over 40 programs geared towards helping the people in our community, Chicago Chesed Fund’s Pesach food pantry is just one of the ways we are there for the people who need us.
 Last year, Chicago Chesed Fund distributed over 10,000 bottles of wine and grape juice, over 5,000 pounds of matzah, and over 41,000 pounds of meat and poultry.
-This year, who knows how much food, wine and matzah they will distribute.
+This year, who knows how much food, wine and matzah we will distribute.

 “Pesach is always a stressful time, both financially and logistically.
 This year has added a new dimension of anxiety with the coronavirus.
 Everyone is concerned whether they will be able to get the things they need for Pesach, cost notwithstanding.
 The stores are depleted of many essential items.
 Yet, the Chicago Chesed Fund was prepared.
 We are among the first in Chicago to have our Matzah, wine, fish, chicken, meat, dairy and even produce!
 Mi K’Amcha Yisroel!
 I feel privileged and pampered!”